Connector architecture

 Session storage

-The connector maintains temporary session data for each active presentation request.
-Sessions track the state of an ongoing verification flow, from request creation through wallet interaction to result delivery.
+The connector maintains temporary session data for each active verification or issuance flow.
+Verification sessions track the state of a presentation request from creation through wallet interaction to result delivery.
+Issuance sessions track the state of a credential offer through the token exchange, credential request, and signing phases.

 Data flow

 Interactions with EUDI Wallets are asynchronous.
-The user must open their wallet, authenticate, and consent to share data.
-The connector uses a callback-based event model to handle this flow.
+The user must open their wallet, authenticate, and consent.
+The connector uses a callback-based event model to handle both verification and issuance flows.

 Callback delivery

-After verification completes, the connector delivers a Presented Credentials Event to your callback endpoint.
-This event contains the verification result and, for successful verifications, the verified credential data.
+For verification, the connector delivers a Presented Credentials Event at the end of the presentation flow, containing the verification result and, for successful verifications, the verified credential data.
 See Presented Credentials Event statuses for the possible outcomes.

-Callback delivery is synchronous with the wallet response.
+For verification, callback delivery is synchronous with the wallet response.
 The connector delivers the callback before responding to the wallet.
 If callback delivery fails after all retry attempts, the connector returns an error to the wallet.
+This means a slow or failing callback handler causes the wallet to receive an error response—design your verification callback handler to respond quickly.

 - Event-driven: Your system does not need to poll for results.
-The connector pushes the event to your callback endpoint.
+The connector pushes events to your callback endpoint for both verification and issuance flows.

-- No persistence: Verified data is sent to your callback and then deleted from the connector.
+- No persistence: For verification, credential data is sent to your callback and then deleted from the connector.
+For issuance, credential data is delivered to the wallet and the session expires after its TTL; the callback contains only status metadata.

 - Retry behavior: The connector retries delivery on network errors and server errors (HTTP 5xx).
 It does not retry on client errors (HTTP 4xx).
 The default is one retry with a two-second timeout per attempt.